 Infinite Blacktop, by Sara Gran

 My favorite book of this year begins like a conventional-ish thriller before quickly veering into beautifully strange psychic territory that Gran explores boldly and fearlessly.
 Gran’s detective, Claire DeWitt, is Nancy Drew all grown up and broken, and doing all kinds of crazy stuff, but still a truth-seeker.
 After reading Infinite Blacktop and loving it, I picked up an earlier Sara Gran book, the standalone Dope, an often-brilliant tour through the heroin-addled Manhattan circa William Burrough’s Junky.
 It had one or two more twists than I would prefer, but I loved the writing and the main character and the detail of the period.
-I recommend Dope too, but I found Infinite Blacktop extraordinary.
+Then I moved on to Come Closer, a horror novel that uses demonic possession to explain a marriage that it disintegrating.
+I recommend both Dope and Come Closer, but I found Infinite Blacktop extraordinary.

 The Far Away Brothers, by Lauren Markham